Boris-73-TA/OrthogPolyKANs/README.md

   - https://github.com/SynodicMonth/ChebyKAN
 - There are many orthogonal polynomials: https://en.wikipedia.org/wiki/Classical_orthogonal_polynomials
   - https://mathworld.wolfram.com/OrthogonalPolynomials.html
-- Polynomials: Legendre, Chebyshev 2nd kind, Gegenbauer, Hermite, and Jacobi
+- Polynomials: Legendre, Chebyshev 2nd kind, Gegenbauer, Hermite, Fibonacci, Bessel, Lucas, and Jacobi
-- Working on Bessel, Romanovski, and Fibonacci/Lucas Polynomials...
+- Working on: Romanovski, Bernstein, Newton, Bernoulli, Euler, Zernike, Kravchuk, and Lucas Polynomials...
 - NB: This is a very rough implementation, and there is a lot to improve.
-- Future Work (?): P-splines, box splines, and M-splines instead of B-splines